AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/ecommerce/shopify-streaming.md

 The **[!UICONTROL Review]** step appears, allowing you to review your new dataflow before it is created.
 Details are grouped within the following categories:

-* **[!UICONTROL Connection]**: Shows the source type, the relevant path of the chosen source file, and the amount of columns within that source file.
+* **[!UICONTROL Connection]**: Shows the source type, the relevant path of the chosen source file, and the number of columns within that source file.
 * **[!UICONTROL Assign dataset & map fields]**: Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.

-Once you have reviewed your dataflow, click **[!UICONTROL Finish]** and allow some time for the dataflow to be created.
+Once you have reviewed your dataflow, select **[!UICONTROL Finish]** and allow some time for the dataflow to be created.

 ![The review step of the sources workflow.](../../../../images/tutorials/create/shopify-streaming/review.png)